RyanBabij/Wildcat/README.md

 Current OpenGL code used for the projects.

 #### Graphics
 Code relating to textures, images and fonts.
+Contains lodepng and picopng.

 #### GUI
 Code relating to GUI controls, such as scrollbars, textboxes, buttons, etc.